 Vision changes can be a treatment side effect for some individuals.
-Symptoms may include irritated or dry eyes, tearing, redness, pain, and blurred vision.
+Symptoms may include irritated or dry eyes, tearing, redness, pain and blurred vision.
 Talking to your health care team about treatment side effects can help you find the information and support you need.

-Eye and Vision Concerns
+Eye or Vision Concerns

 Eye and Vision Resources